MohanadGad38/Blog-with-jwt-unit-testing/README.md

 ## Updates (As of 11/8)
 1. **Database Engine**: Transitioned from SQLite to PostgreSQL to leverage advanced features and improve performance.
-2. **Database mangement Tool**: Integrated adminpg for managing database and viewing it.
+2. **Database mangement Tool**: Integrated adminpg for managing and viewing the PostgreSQL database.

 ## To-Do List